OOI-RCA-APL/ceres/docs/components.md

 The nested components above have addresses `@sensors.temperature` and `@sensors.pressure`.

-In most deployments, components are direct children of the root node.
+In most deployments, components are declared directly at the top level of `ceres.yaml`.
 Nesting is available when logical grouping is useful, but it is not required.

 ### Addresses

-A component's address describes its position in the tree.
-The root component has the address `@`.
-Other addresses are relative to the root, with `.` separating levels.
-For example, `@a.b.c` refers to component `c`, child of `@a.b`, child of `@a`, child of `@`.
+A component's address describes its position in the tree. `@` is the absolute-address anchor, similar to a leading `/` in a file path: it prefixes every address and is not itself the address of any component.
+Top-level components have addresses like `@a`, and nested addresses separate levels with `.`.
+For example, `@a.b.c` refers to component `c`, child of `@a.b`, child of `@a`. `@` is also the base of selectors that span every component (`@:all`).
+If you want a shared root that all your components live under, declare an ordinary component and nest everything else beneath it.

 ### Lifecycle Rules